 A legendary lake monster whose name, in modern Welsh, means 'beaver'.
 This would appear to be consistent with the watery connections usually applied to this mythical creature.
 The word addanc, when employed as a noun rather than a proper noun, has also been used simply to refer to a spirit that dwells in a watery location, and not an actual creature.
 In this case the spirit is not an animal, but has a more human appearance.
 There is, however, no description of the Addanc in either form.
 The cognate Irish word abhac (dwarf) is derived from ab, modern abha, a river; J. Vendryes claims it originally signified a spirit inhabiting waters.

-It was overcome by Peredur (Percivale) who had been given a stone by the Empress of Constantinople - pledging his undying love towards her - which rendered him invisible to it.
 This afanc devoured maidens and it appears to have had manipulative skills, for it hurled poisoned spears and other missiles at anyone who tries to enter its cave.
-Peredur entered the cave unseen and killed the monster with a spear.
+Peredur entered the cave, pierced the afanc with the stone and beheads it (or just kills it with a spear).
+The three sons arrive and state it was predicted that Percivale would kill the creature.

 Llyn yr Afanc | The Legend of King Arthur